cindyward1/numbers_in_words_ruby/README.md

 August 2, 2014

 ### Date Last Modified
-August 2, 2014
+August 3, 2014

 ### Licensing terms
 Unlicense

-### Files included in this repository (not including hidden files used by git)
+### Files included in this repository (not including hidden files used by git such as the directory .git and the file .gitignore)
 * LICENSE.md : Licensing terms (Unlicense)
 * README.md : This file (written by author)
 * Directory lib : numbers_in_words.rb (written by author, for execution using rspec), numbers_in_words_ruby.rb (written by author, for execution using ruby)